Peddie is unique in that we as faculty, and students themselves, don’t put a ceiling on what they can do. For them, it’s limitless.”

 A percussionist, Michaels first made his Broadway debut in the 1990 Tony Award-winning musical, "Grand Hotel."
-Since then, he has been a substitute in "Annie Get Your Gun," "A Chorus Line," "The 25th Annual Putnam County Spelling Bee," "West Side Story" and "Mary Poppins."
+Since then, he has been a substitute in "Annie Get Your Gun," "A Chorus Line," "The 25th Annual Putnam County Spelling Bee," "West Side Story," "Falsettos" and "Mary Poppins."
 He has also performed as part of the Radio City Music Hall "Christmas Spectacular" and numerous other off-Broadway and local productions.
-Last month, he was hired as a substitute musician for the highly-acclaimed revival of "Falsettos."
-He has since performed the show twice, his view from the orchestra pit giving him an interesting perspective.
+His view from the orchestra pit has given him an interesting perspective.

 “It’s refreshing for me,” Michaels said.
 “As a teacher and a music director, I oftentimes forget what it feels like to have to follow along with a conductor and get critiques of my own.
 It helps me have a greater appreciation for my students and for what we, as music faculty, ask them to do.”